jeremytammik/tbc/a/2039_lookup.md

 ### RevitLookup Updates, Bounding Boxes and Podcast

-A quick heads-up on the new releases of RevitLookup covering numerous new classes and properties, and two unrelated notes:
+A quick heads-up on a podcast interview, new releases of RevitLookup vastly expanding coverage to include numerous new classes and properties, and other notes of interest:

 - [BIMrras Podcast Interview](#2)
 - [RevitLookup 2025.0.3](#3)